-Communications on ESG initiatives
+Communications on ESG Initiatives

-To foster understanding of the Company's ESG initiatives by the investment community, Lenovo conducts active communication with ESG rating agencies and funds, with ESG mandates regularly and upon request.
+To foster understanding of Lenovo's ESG initiatives by the investment community, Lenovo conducts active communication with ESG rating agencies and funds, with ESG mandates regularly and upon request.

-Investor conferences
+Investor Conferences

-To maintain active communications with institutional investors around the world, the Senior Management team participated in the following investor conferences held by major international investment banks.
+To maintain active communications with institutional investors around the world, the senior management participated in the following investor conferences held by major international investment banks.

-Investor conferences attended in FY2022/23
+Investor conferences attended in FY2023/24